Group fairness in dynamic refugee assignment: Model

+The sequence of refugee cases is denoted by the stochastic process $\boldsymbol{\omega} \equiv (\boldsymbol{\theta}_1,\ldots,\boldsymbol{\theta}_T )$, where $\boldsymbol{\theta}_t \in \Theta$ denotes the random feature vector associated with refugee case $t$.
+The feature vectors $\boldsymbol{\theta}_t$ are drawn identically and independently from a known \emph{feature distribution} $\mathcal{P}$ over $\Theta$ and they include information that is known about the refugee such as their country of origin, gender, education level, etc. When it is clear from context, we denote the set of all possible realizations of this stochastic process by $\Omega \equiv \Theta^T$.
+Our presentation in the main body of the paper focuses on a stationary feature distribution, which we extend to a non-stationary setting in Appendix~\ref{app:nonstationary}.

 The feature vector $\boldsymbol{\theta}_t$ lets us extract the following relevant information about refugee case $t$.
 First, we let $w_{t,j} \equiv w_j(\boldsymbol{\theta}_t) \in [0,1]$ denote the estimated probability that a refugee with features~$\boldsymbol{\theta}_t$ finds employment at each location $j \in \mathcal{M}$ within a specified time frame of interest.\footnote{In the US, employment after 90 days of arrivals is the only integration outcome that is systematically tracked and reported.
 Many other host countries, for example the Netherlands and Switzerland, also track employment after arrival as one of the key integration metrics, although the time-frame of interest varies by country.} The function $\bolds{w}: \Theta \to [0,1]^M$ is estimated by a supervised machine learning model and is available to the DM.
-We assume that $\mathcal{P}$ is such that $\bolds{w}$ is drawn from a continuous cumulative distribution function over~$[0,1]^M$, and often refer to $w_{t,j}$ as the score of case $t$ at location $j$.
-Second, we let $g(t) \equiv g(\boldsymbol{\theta}_t) \in \mathcal{G}$ denote the (unique) {group} of refugee case $t$, where the set of all groups $\mathcal{G}$ has cardinality~$G$.
-Group definitions are outside the purview of the DM and are decided by an external policy maker; for example, groups may be defined by level of education or country of origin.\footnote{We emphasize the distinction between DM and policy maker to clarify what is in the purview of the algorithm and its designers.
-In particular, the definitions of groups and group fairness are exogenous to the algorithm.} We denote the expected proportion of cases that arrive from each group $g \in \mathcal{G}$ by $p_g \triangleq \mathbb{P}_{\boldsymbol{\theta}} (g(\boldsymbol{\theta})=g)$.
+We assume that the feature distribution $\set{P}$ is such that $\bolds{w}$ is drawn from a continuous cumulative distribution function over~$[0,1]^M$, and often refer to $w_{t,j}$ as the score of case $t$ at location $j$.
+Second, we let $g(t) \equiv g(\boldsymbol{\theta}_t) \in \mathcal{G}$ denote the (unique) group of case $t$, where the set of all groups~$\mathcal{G}$ has cardinality~$G$.
+Group definitions are outside the purview of the DM and are decided by an external policy maker; for example, groups may be defined by level of education or by country of origin.\footnote{We emphasize the distinction between DM and policy maker to clarify what is in the purview of the algorithm and its designers.
+In particular, the definitions of groups and group fairness are exogenous to the algorithm.}